Mark O'Connell (writer)

 Mark O'Connell (born 23 June 1979) is an Irish author and journalist.
 His debut book, To Be a Machine, was published in 2017, followed in 2020 by Notes from an Apocalypse.
 His third book, A Thread of Violence, was published in 2023.

 He has written for publications including The New Yorker, The New York Times Magazine, The New York Review of Books, and The Guardian.

 He is also the author of the Kindle Single Epic Fail: Bad Art, Viral Fame, and the History of the Worst Thing Ever (Byliner/The Millions), as well as an academic study of the novels of John Banville.

 Education and personal life

 O'Connell was born in Kilkenny, Ireland, in 1979, and grew up there.
 His father worked as a pharmacist.
 O'Connell has an older brother and a younger sister.
-He studied English at Trinity College Dublin (TCD), completed a PhD on the novels of John Banville, and graduated in 2011.
+He was educated at Kilkenny College and studied English at Trinity College Dublin (TCD), where he completed a PhD on the novels of John Banville, graduating in 2011.
 He lives in Dublin.